BjornFJohansson/seguid_calculator/README.md

 circular sequence, such as [plasmids](http://en.wikipedia.org/wiki/Plasmid).

-Seguid-calculator is written in python 2.7 with wxPython 3.0.2.
-Seguid-calculator is available as source code, a windows executable made with Pyinstaller and an old Jython/Swing version that should work on any platform with a Java runtime environment.
+seguid_calculator is written in python 2.7 with wxPython 3.0.2. seguid_calculator is available as source code, a windows executable made with Pyinstaller and an old Jython/Swing version that should work on any platform with a Java runtime environment.